wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.6 : 06-Oct-2024 by wavemotion-dave
+  * Massive overhaul to the way overlays are found and loaded.
+No longer do you need to have the overlays named the same as the game ROM file - the emulator should find the matching overlay 99% of the time (and yes, you can still force the issue by naming the .ovl the same as the base game .int/.bin/.rom file)
+  * If the system BIOS files are not found by name, a quick search is done by CRC32 to see if the emulator can load it.
+  * These improvements should go a long way to helping people get their Nintellivision system running quickly and with less fuss.

 V5.5 : 23-Sep-2024 by wavemotion-dave
   * Improved ECS support with new full-screen ECS Keyboard and ability to switch between keypad controllers, disc and full keyboard.
   * Version 5.5a with hotfix for custom overlays